Instructors

 Summer@Brown: Course-Based Research Experiences (CREs) provide instructors the opportunity to guide Pre-College students through the process of proposing and conducting independent research, building from questions that are currently unanswered.
 Instructors interested in facilitating a Pre-College CRE will design a course that provides the student with a research challenge for which the answers are unknown, supports them in a five-week hybrid course and culminates in an opportunity for the student to present and disseminate their findings.
 The curriculum should be necessarily fluid, with students finding success and experiencing challenges as they progress – much like a true research experience.
 Students enrolling in these non-credit courses must have completed the 10th grade.
 Click here to learn more about CREs.

 The Leadership Institute believes that all students have the capacity to effect positive change for their communities.
 This innovative program integrates three foundational components: study of a compelling academic topic, exploration of socially responsible leadership and development of a meaningful Action Plan.
 Courses – on campus and online – utilize an interdisciplinary approach to explore complex, contemporary social issues of pressing global interest.
-Brown faculty and graduate student instructors work closely with the program director to develop a course syllabus that effectively integrates and supports programmatic goals, including the development of an Action Plan.
+Brown faculty, graduate student instructors and adjunct instructors work closely with the program director to develop a course syllabus that effectively integrates and supports programmatic goals, including the development of an Action Plan.
 Students enrolling in these non-credit courses must have completed the 9th grade.

 Brown Experiential Education - Programs (BEE) are immersive and rigorous academic experiences.
-Domestic and international program sites are carefully selected to enhance course content.
+International program sites are carefully selected to enhance course content.
 The connection between site and course content offers a small cohort of students a rich experiential learning experience.
 The program’s interdisciplinary approach helps prepare students for the increasingly complex challenges of the 21st century by exploring the interconnectedness of the global community and exposing students to varied perspectives.
 Students enrolling in these non-credit courses must have completed the 10th grade.

 STEM for Rising 9th and 10th Graders is an immersive academic experience that allows students to explore the STEM disciplines.
 Students can indulge their passion for learning as they dive into content in science, technology, engineering or mathematics focused courses.
 The courses provide students with some understanding of the foundational material for that discipline from which they can springboard to areas for exploration such as more advanced content or current areas of research.
 In addition to the academic experience, students participate in supplemental programming that promotes and supports social and academic growth as they prepare for success in their future academic experiences.
 The students spend time working on a comprehensive academic project and the program culminates in a final presentation of their work.
 Students enrolling in these non-credit courses must have completed the 8th grade.